Past Projects and Research

 Architecture and Working

-Raspberry-pi also Gaussian Mixture Model(GMM) based audio classifier trained with different audio samples of the traffic noise.
+The Raspberry Pi also had a Gaussian Mixture Model (GMM)-based audio classifier trained with different audio samples of traffic noise.

-Once a bus was detected, the classifier was used to evaluate the traffic congestion and calculate the estimated time of arrival(ETA) of the bus.
+Once a bus was detected, the classifier was used to evaluate the traffic congestion and calculate the estimated time of arrival (ETA) of the bus.
 The details would be displayed on the LCD screen.
-As soon and the bus arrives at the bus-stop, details of the bus are announced and displayed on the screen.
+As soon as the bus arrived at the bus stop, details of the bus were announced and displayed on the screen.

-The project was done at Design Innovation Center(DIC), Panjab University.
+The project was done at the Design Innovation Center (DIC), Panjab University.
 The experimental observations were published in the paper of ICCCN-2017 organized at NITTTR, Chandigarh.

 Project 2: Warehouse Management Robot